bullet-db/bullet-db.github.io/docs/quick-start.md

 !!! note "Local mode cleanup"

     If you notice any problems while setting up storm or while relaunching a topology, it may be because some state is corrupted.
-When running Storm in this fashion, states and serializations are stored in ```storm-local```.
-You may want to ```rm -rf storm-local/*``` to remove everything in this directory before relaunching Storm components.
+When running Storm in this fashion, states and serializations are stored in ```storm-local``` and ```/tmp/```.
+You may want to ```rm -rf storm-local/* /tmp/dev-storm-zookeeper``` to clean up this state before relaunching Storm components.
+See the [tear down section](#teardown) on how to kill any running instances.

 ## Setting up the example Bullet topology